35 Creative Banana Peel Uses You Shouldn’t Throw Away

 Polish Faucets and Fixtures

-Rub peels over metal fixtures, then wipe clean to reduce water spots and leave a subtle shine.
+Rub the inside of the peel over metal fixtures, then wipe clean to reduce water spots and leave a subtle shine.

 4. Beauty & Self Care

-Many people use banana peels in homemade self-care routines as a natural and budget-friendly way to incorporate simple beauty practices into everyday life.
+Many people use the inside of the peel in homemade self-care routines as a natural and budget-friendly way to incorporate simple beauty practices into everyday life.

 Natural Skin Glow Treatment